JingyiChris/exSEEK/README.md

 ---

 ### Peak calling
-exSEEK provides local maximum-based peak calling methods for identifying recurring fragments (recurrently detected among samples， defined as domains) of long exRNAs (such as mRNA, srpRNA and lncRNA).
+exSEEK provides local maximum-based peak calling methods for identifying recurring fragments (which are erecurrently detected among samples，defined as domains) of long exRNAs (such as mRNA, srpRNA and lncRNA).
 These called domains can be combined into the expression matrix and serve as potential biomarker candidates.
 ```bash
 exseek bigwig -d example
 exseek call_domains -d example